OlivierLD/raspberry-coffee/RESTNavServer/README.md

 > Just a GPS, data displayable on any kind of browser...
 > The server can run on the smallest Raspberry Pi.

-GPS Console, 6 swippable screens, suitable for all kinds of devices (laptops, tablets, cell-phones)
+GPS Console, 6 sweepable screens, suitable for all kinds of devices (laptops, tablets, cell-phones)
 Below, a replay of a kayak trip...

 | Position |             UTC Date              | GPS Sats |